Welcome to the Worldwide Greathead family my One-Name Study - Person Page 175

 Last Edited=1 Feb 2010

 Thomas Catron was born about 1839 in Earston, Northumberland, England.
 He married Sarah Downing in 1874 in Auckland, Durham, England.1 In the census of 5 April 1891 in West End, Sedgefield, Durham, England, he was listed as a visitor staying with Mary Gear.
 Thomas was listed as living on his own means.2 His wife Sarah died on 1898 in Auckland, Durham, England.3 He married Margaret Greathead in 1901 in Auckland, Durham, England.4 Thomas was listed as head of household in the census of 31 March 1901 in Cold Knott House, Crook, Durham, England, Thomas was listed as a retired hotel proprietor living with his sister Jane Jolly and three of her children.5 His wife Margaret died on 1909 in Auckland, Durham, England.6 Thomas was listed as head of household in the census of 2 April 1911 in Crook, Darlington, Durham, England, Thomas was listed as a retired farmer with Ann Mawson as his visitor together with her son.
 Ann was a widow and worked as a dressmaker, her son was a labourer.
-They all lived in his eight roomed home.7 He died in 1914 in Auckland, Durham, England.8
+They all lived in his eight roomed home.7 Thomas died in 1914 in Auckland, Durham, England.8

 Sources of Information